Biggest Question for Every Eliminated NBA Playoff Team This Offseason

-Biggest offseason question for every eliminated NBA playoff team originally appeared on NBC Sports Chicago
+Biggest offseason question for every eliminated NBA playoff team originally appeared on NBC Sports Philadelphia

 And then there were four.